Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected Paraquat settlement payouts for a viable Paraquat lawsuit.

 - Stephenson, J. (2000).
 Exposure to home pesticides linked to Parkinson’s disease.
 JAMA, 283(23), 3055-3056.
 This article reported on the association between home or garden exposures to pesticides and Parkinson’s.

 - Stykel, M.G., et al. (2018).
 Nitration of microtubules blocks axonal mitochondrial transport in a human pluripotent stem cell model of Parkinson’s disease.
 The FASEB Journal, 32(10), 5350-5364.
 This study looked at mechanisms showing that pesticide exposure disrupted cells in a manner that mimicked Parkinson’s-associated mutations.
 The researchers concluded that their results were the first to demonstrate a gene that triggered mitochondrial transport deficits during pesticide exposure.
+Here is the money quote from one of the authors: “People exposed to these chemicals are at about a 250-percent higher risk of developing Parkinson’s disease than the rest of the population.”
+So most people who have Parkinson’s disease from Paraquat would not have had Parkinson’s disease without Paraquat exposure.

 - Tanner, C. M., et al. (2011).
 Rotenone, Paraquat, and Parkinson’s disease.
 Environmental health perspectives, 119(6), 866-872.
 This study looked at whether pesticides that caused oxidative stress or mitochondrial dysfunction were associated with Parkinson’s in humans.
 The researchers found that paraquat and rotenone were associated with Parkinson’s.